rodekruis/hia-search/README.md

 🔐 This endpoint is protected with the `API_KEY_WRITE` environment-variable, to prevent unauthorized users from modifying the index.
 You can find it on Bitwarden.

-### 2. Set up chat
+### 2. Set up chat service

-The chat functionality is based on [Twilio incoming Messaging Webhooks](https://www.twilio.com/docs/usage/webhooks/messaging-webhooks#incoming-message-webhook).
+The chat service is based on [Twilio incoming Messaging Webhooks](https://www.twilio.com/docs/usage/webhooks/messaging-webhooks#incoming-message-webhook).
 You need an active Twilio account and an active phone or WhatsApp number, see [how to buy one](https://help.twilio.com/articles/223135247-How-to-Search-for-and-Buy-a-Twilio-Phone-Number-from-Console).

 Select the active number in Twilio and [configure the webhook](https://www.twilio.com/docs/messaging/tutorials/how-to-receive-and-reply/python#configure-your-webhook-url) using the `/chat-twilio-webhook` endpoint, with a `googleSheetId` as query parameter.
 Example:
 ```